PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

          - Id
          - Description

-   3. Potential API Issues
+   - **Potential API Issues**

-   4. Sensitive information
+   - **Sensitive information**
       - Location: A user’s location can be considered sensitive.
 The IP-API will be submitting the user’s IP to retrieve location data.
       - Password

-   5.Functionality
+   - **Functionality**
-Create posts/upload images.
+      - Create posts/upload images.
-View budget/mileage data.
+      - View budget/mileage data.
-(Stretch goal) View map of route taken based on previous posts.
+      - (Stretch goal) View map of route taken based on previous posts.
 Click on a location marker to view related posts.
-(Stretch goal) view data on future destinations.
+      - (Stretch goal) view data on future destinations.

-User flow
+   - **User flow**
-The user starts on the dashboard displaying location, mileage, finance data, and to do list.
+      - The user starts on the dashboard displaying location, mileage, finance data, and to do list.
-Create a text log to record days events, expenses, mileage, maintenance, and upload pictures.
+      - Create a text log to record days events, expenses, mileage, maintenance, and upload pictures.
-View previous logs (also edit/delete).
+      - View previous logs (also edit/delete).
-(Stretch goal) search future destinations.
+      - (Stretch goal) search future destinations.
 Enter a destination city, look at routes, weather data, restaurants etc.

-CRUD features
+   - **CRUD features**
-Create users.
+      - Create users.
-Create logs.
+      - Create logs.

-Features greater than CRUD?
+   - **Features greater than CRUD**
-View charts of budget, mileage, etc.
+      - View charts of budget, mileage, etc.
-(Stretch goal) View map of route taken based on previous posts.
+      - (Stretch goal) View map of route taken based on previous posts.
 Click on a location marker to view related posts.
-(Stretch goal) View POIs/gas/restaurants/weather for future destinations.
+      - (Stretch goal) View POIs/gas/restaurants/weather for future destinations.